Developed By: Jump Over the Age

 Release Date: 03.04.2020

 Everyone plays videogames for different reasons.
-Some play to adopt a different role, be that of a hero or villain.
+Some play to adopt the role of a hero or villain.
 Others play for a personal challenge against a series of predetermined obstacles or players online.
 Then some just play to escape.
 It’s games like In Other Waters that provide that escape in a perfect getaway to an extraterrestrial world, capturing the mystery and beauty of an alien ocean with profound minimalism.

 With technical-looking UI and a single lens from which to operate in the world, you play as the AI of an underwater space suit.
 After some shuffling of your memory, you wake up to find a new owner, Ellery Vas.
 In search of her missing partner Minae (and her captivating research), you’re tasked with helping the xenobiologist follow the clues that lie behind not only Minae’s disappearance but of the mystery in the ecology of the great ocean planet.
 The interface you use to unravel the story of both at first glance looks as foreign as the caverns and ocean floor you explore, but you soon pick up on its quirks.
 The buttons on the controller are mapped to act as buttons on the panel of a futuristic submarine, and it’s satisfying to swing between them whether it’s to scan the surface for alien life or pick up samples for the lab.